Academic Department and Program Support

 The University of Michigan Dean of Students Office promotes student development and enhances the experience of undergraduate and graduate students through programs, services, partnerships/connections, and policy development that promotes an inclusive campus climate and facilitates the successful navigation of campus life.
 Dean of Students Office Emergency Funds are available to students who are unable to meet immediate, essential expenses due to temporary hardship related to an unforeseen or emergency situation.

-Center for Education of Women
+Center for the Education of Women +

 Rackham Graduate School Support (MS, PhD)